JEAN LAFITTE ~ The Pirate King Of New Orleans

 Was Dominique You (Youx) the brother of Jean and Pierre Laffite?

-Contrary to the spurious Journal of Jean Laffite, Dominique You WAS NOT the brother of Jean and Pierre Laffite.
-According to information he provided the masonic lodge in New Orleans, he was born in Cette (now spelled Sète) in Languedoc, France in 1775.
+Contrary to the spurious Journal of Jean Laffite, Dominique You WAS NOT the brother of Jean and Pierre Laffite (Note: Pierre Laffite was born in Bayonne, France in 1770 and was the older half-brother of Jean Laffite).
+According to information he provided the masonic lodge in New Orleans, Dominique was born in Cette (now spelled Sète) in Languedoc, France in 1775.
 He served as an artilleryman in the French Revolutionary Army.
 In 1802, he accompanied General Charles Leclerc's expedition to quell Toussaint Louverture's Haitian Revolution.

 Following the failure of this expedition, Dominique You managed to reach Louisiana and joined up with Jean and Pierre Laffite as a privateer.
 He became the captain of the schooners Le Pandoure and Le Tigre.
-He was nicknamed "Captain Dominique" by French Creoles and "Captain Jonas" by the Americans.
+He was called "Capitaine Dominique" by French Creoles.

 According to history, he had a reputation for being very bold and daring.
 His men fought in the battle of New Orleans on January 8, 1815, and were mentioned in General Andrew Jackson's general order of January 21st as, "Having shown uncommon gallantry and skill in the field".
 He settled quietly in New Orleans where he became a politician and supporter of General Jackson.